 Appropriate Vaccine Usage

-Measures the percent of long-term stay residents who received the flu and pneumonia vaccines.
+This datapoint measures the percent of long-term stay patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy